me2d09/bacquerel/crystal-phd.md

 ### 🤝 What will you get in return?

-In this position, you will receive:
+This position offers,

-- A **3-year PhD contract** within a world-class experimental group.
+- a **3-year PhD contract** with a competitive salary + stipend provided by Charles University,
-- Access to cutting-edge equipment, including more than **[20 furnaces](https://mgml.eu/laboratories/furnaces)**, 3 [dilution refrigerators](https://mgml.eu/laboratories/instruments/9t), [20T magnet](https://mgml.eu/laboratories/instruments/20t), several [Quantum design working-horse systems](https://mgml.eu/laboratories/instruments/ppms14) for bulk properties measurement, and more.
+- access to cutting-edge equipment, including more than **[20 furnaces](https://mgml.eu/laboratories/furnaces)**, 3 [dilution refrigerators](https://mgml.eu/laboratories/instruments/9t), [20T magnet](https://mgml.eu/laboratories/instruments/20t), several [Quantum design working-horse systems](https://mgml.eu/laboratories/instruments/ppms14) for bulk properties measurement, and more,
-- The opportunity to learn **crystal growth methods** from a leading expert, **Dr. Ross Colman**, who brings a wealth of experience in **materials science** and **condensed matter physics**.
-- A competitive stipend, flexible working conditions, and opportunities for **international collaboration**.
+- support and guidance from a friendly team of expert researchers, PhD students, and opportunities to work with Master and Bachelor students,
-- The chance to make significant contributions to the field of **frustrated materials**.
+- the chance to make significant contributions to the field of **frustrated materials**.

 ---
 ### 👋 Sounds good?

 Fill in following form and send us your application.
-For further details or informal inquiries, feel free to contact **[📧 Dr. Ross Colman](mailto:ross.colman@matfyz.cuni.cz)**.
+For further details or informal inquiries, feel free to contact **[📧 Dr. Ross Colman](https://kfkl.mff.cuni.cz/en/people/colman)** at: [ross.colman@matfyz.cuni.cz](mailto:ross.colman@matfyz.cuni.cz).
 Start your journey into the fascinating world of **crystal growth** and **quantum materials** today!

 {% include hiring-form.html formurl="https://submit-form.com/ZLEWwfWEe" %}